Our Grade Span: Student Learning and Leadership Opportunities

 We are proud of our young entrepreneurs for thinking outside the box and showcasing their innovations!

 We invite you to learn more about our Wildcat community at one of our upcoming admissions events.
-You can also apply for the 2025-26 school year today — application fees are still being waived — and the deadline is January 9, 2025.
+Interested in joining us for the 2025-2026 school year?
+Our rolling application cycle is now open — apply here!

 Thanksgiving is a season of gratitude, reflection, and shared traditions, and our teachers have found creative ways to bring these themes to life in their classrooms.
 From storytelling and art projects in PreK to exploring food chemistry in high school, students across all grades have been connecting with the holiday spirit while honing their skills and expanding their understanding.
 Here’s a glimpse into how our educators make Thanksgiving memorable this year.